Aslai/Devdraft/readme.md

 you're seeing due to confirmation bias.
 I also feel really weird having written code that appears to work, but I honestly don't know if it's 100% correct.
-I ran it through various test cases as rigorously as I could with my naïve implementation, but what if even my naïve implementation was partially incorrect?
+I ran it through various test cases as rigorously as I could provide with my naïve implementation, but what if even my naïve implementation was partially incorrect?
 What if the pattern holds all the way up to 1000x1000 (which is the furthest extent I tested it to) but breaks down at 1001x1001?
-This is the most ambivalent I've ever been about software I've written.
+This is the most ambivalent I've ever been about any piece of software I've written.

 Hopefully I manage to collect all the points with this crazy piece of code!